BlueEagle/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+The useRouteMatch hook returns a match object which we can pull specific information from, such as queries, path, and url.

 1. How would you explain form validation to someone who has never programmed before?

+Form validation is the text and page functionality that prevents you from making too many mistakes.
+It helps keep the data clean.

 1. In 1-2 sentences, define end to end testing.

+End to end testing is testing your software in an environment that is as close to production as possible.
+All the wires connected so to speak.
+Data should be sent/received.
+State updated, etc.

 ## Instructions